-I instantly like the scientific name of chicken pox – Varicella Zoster.
+I instantly liked the scientific name of chickenpox – Varicella Zoster.
 It is certainly the sexiest name after Gabriela Sabatini.
 Apart from the name, there isn’t much to my liking.
 After so much searching, I find out, there isn’t any magic cure available in India for chickenpox – how sad and unbelievable!

 I break the bad news to my wife that if we have already contracted the virus, it is certain it will eventually (within 10 days, of course) play out the full dance on our body.

 My wife goes berserk.
 This is the one disease she hates the most – mostly from a beauty perspective.
-She goes on a very lengthy rant placing the blame entire on me.
-She makes outrageous claims, “It is all because of your general un clean habits.
+She goes on a very long rant placing the blame entirely on me.
+She makes outrageous claims, “It is all because of your general unclean habits.
 You bring all the viruses home.
 I’m sure our daughter got it from you.
 But you won’t get it.
 I’m sure of that because you have buffalo skin”

 I stand lost – lost for an answer.

-Wife drags me to another doctor.
-She’s hell bent on stopping the virus.
+The wife drags me to another doctor.
+She’s hell-bent on stopping the virus.